Buzzer beaters, upsets, Cinderella stories, busted brackets — there’s nothing quite like March Madness.

 Do you stash away a couple vacation days to catch the first round of games?
 We don’t blame you.
 Watching your favorite team or an underdog pulling off an upset with other fans is an experience like few others.

-Trying to find a spot with wall-to-wall televisions, good grub and cold drinks for a day (or days) of watching games?
-The Bend has several options.
+Here are some good spots in The Bend if you’re trying to find a spot with wall-to-wall televisions, good grub and cold drinks for a day (or days) of watching games.

 Right across the street from the University of Notre Dame in Eddy Street Commons, Brothers Bar and Grill is a favorite of locals and students.
 Televisions ring the bar, which has an extensive draft beer list.
 There are daily drink specials plus a menu that includes juicy burgers, wraps and an extensive list of appetizers.
 If the games turn into blowouts, play some pool or team up with your buddy for some shuffleboard.